 Recommendation: The City should hire effective accounting and finance staff and maintain and reconcile its general ledger and significant accounts on a timely basis.

-Management's response: The City has hired a Comptroller and has also engaged a consulting firm who is assisting with record keeping.
+Management's response: During July 2025, the City appointed a new Comptroller.
 The City fully expects that the general ledger accounts will be reconciled accurately, and future audits will be completed on a timely basis.